landnthrn/SmartAutoAction.ahk-by-landn.thrn/README.md

 # SMARTAUTOACTION.AHK BY LANDN.THRN

 A AutoHotKey automation far smarter than just a autorun
-Allowing you to automate any one key software/game action
+Allowing you to automate any one key press/action

 ---